How to Practice TDD With Kotlin

 9 - Next Steps: Acceptance Test

-We can continue to add more tests by combining the Given When Then pattern and our custom DSL.
+We can continue to add more tests by combining the Given-When-Then pattern and our custom DSL.
 The DSL can be enhanced for more use cases.
-The advantage of Kotlin-TDD is that you can reuse the same process for writing Acceptance Test as well.
+The advantage of Kotlin-TDD is that you can reuse the same process for writing acceptance tests as well.

-Let's assume that you have a Spring application where the TodoList and Item are saved in a database.
-The creation and the update should be done through the database for those entities.
+are saved in a database.
+The creation and update should be done through the database for these entities.

 POST /v1/todo/list // Create a new Todo list -> return the TodoList with an id